PajaspaceNet/PythonAutomate/README.md

 # PythonAutomate
-Here are Python scripts for automation Automatatization the boring staff :-)
+Here are Python scripts for automation  <br />
+Automatatization the boring staff :-)